Give Your Garden a Lift with Clematis

 Where to Plant a Clematis

 In Britain, clematis are often planted on free-standing, pyramidal trellises known as obelisks or tuteurs (see photo below).
 These are positioned within a perennial bed to add visual interest and show off the flowers.
 This type of support is also ideal for the plant, because neighboring perennials keep the soil cool by shading the root zone.
 The top of the vine gets good air circulation and lots of sun, and that encourages good flower production.
-(Kinsman Company offers a nice selection of several different styles of tuteurs and obelisks.)

 Here are a few places to consider planting clematis: